Law Offices of James Culp & Timothy Litka, LLP | Worldwide Representation | Call now for a FREE Consultation - Available 24/7 (888) 246-1515

 Client Testimonials

-James enlisted in the U.S. Army as an infantry private in May of 1987.
-After serving two years in the 82nd Airborne Division as a rifleman and a scout, he transferred to the “Berlin Brigade,” in Germany.
-There, as an infantry sergeant, he personally witnessed the fall of the Berlin Wall.
-This was a powerful moment for James.
-It was when it became clear to him that the rule of law was more powerful than any military.
-At the conclusion of the Gulf War in 1991, James left the Army to pursue a legal education.
+Mr. Culp enlisted in the U.S. Army as an Infantry Private in May of 1987.
+After serving two years in the 82nd Airborne Division as a paratrooper (4th Battalion, 325 Airborne Infantry Regiment), he was selected to serve in the still-occupied city of West Berlin, Germany.
+There, as an Infantry Sergeant and a member of the elite "Berlin Brigade," Mr. Culp personally witnessed the fall of the Berlin Wall.
+This was a powerful moment for Mr. Culp: the moment it became clear to him that the rule of law was as powerful as any military.
+At the conclusion of the Gulf War in 1991, Mr. Culp left the Army to pursue a legal education.

-James Culp and Lance Corporal Justin Sharrat during the Haditha Murder case Article 32 Investication.
+James Culp and Lance Corporal

 High Profile Cases